nautobot/nautobot/nautobot/docs/development/index.md

 We welcome many forms of contributions to Nautobot.
 While we understand most contributions will commonly come from developers, we encourage others to contribute in the form of docs, tutorials, and user guides.
 If you have other ideas for contributing, don't hesitate to open an issue or have a discussion in one of the forums below.

+Please also take a chance to look at our [Wiki on GitHub](https://github.com/nautobot/nautobot/wiki/Work-Intake-&-Issue-Management) to review any specifics as to how we define and scope work as a community.

 ### Reporting Bugs

 - First, ensure that you're running the [latest stable version](https://github.com/nautobot/nautobot/releases) of Nautobot.
 If you're running an older version, it's possible that the bug has already been fixed.

 - Next, check the GitHub [issues list](https://github.com/nautobot/nautobot/issues) to see if the bug you've found has already been reported.
 If you think you may be experiencing a reported issue that hasn't already been resolved, please click "add a reaction" in the top right corner of the issue and add a thumbs